bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 - Update the Puma service name (`puma@your_app`) to match your configuration.
 - Ensure all necessary environment variables are properly set for Rails and database connectivity.

-Replace placeholder values with your actual configuration details before running the playbook.
+Replace placeholder values with your  configuration details before running the playbook.

 ## Iteration #3